zmarkoni/zmarkoni.github.io/README.md

 ## How to use

-Precompiled JS and SCSS files are in the src folder and compile to public.
+Precompiled JS and SCSS files are in the -> src <- folder and compile to public.
 All other files including HTML, image etc. are in public.

-BrowserSync runs from public and serves as the "Dist" folder for client-side apps.
+dist folder is used for production

+## Using JavaScript

+Browserify    -> load modules
+app.js        -> Application entry point where we load all modules like Header, Navigation, templates sandbox       -> contain global functions